 Journal Articles Summarize the Best Evidence and Policies to Prevent Family Homelessness

-The Family Options study, which Abt Associates helped carry out, followed 2,282 families and nearly 5,400 children for more than three years to learn which interventions best address the challenge of homelessness.
-Abt Associates work on Family Options Study featured in Cityscape
+The Family Options study, which Abt Global helped carry out, followed 2,282 families and nearly 5,400 children for more than three years to learn which interventions best address the challenge of homelessness.
+Abt Global work on Family Options Study featured in Cityscape

 The best evidence on the policies and interventions that can reduce the experience for homelessness for families are now at your fingertips.